0xFacet/presale-token-demo/README.md

 ## Environment Setup

 This project requires several environment variables to be set for proper operation.
-An `env.sample` file is included in the repository with example values:
+An `.sample.env` file is included in the repository with example values:

 ```env
 NEXT_PUBLIC_NETWORK="sepolia"